KanzaTahreem/Recipe-App/README.md

 ### Key Features <a name="key-features"></a>

-- **Food list:** *Displays a list of food added by the logged-in user, and add a new food*
+- **Food list:** *Displays a list of food added by the logged-in user, and add a new food*.
-- **Recipes list:** *Display a list of recipes created by the logged-in user, and/delete the recipe*
+- **Recipes list:** *Display a list of recipes created by the logged-in user, and/delete the recipe*.
 - **Public recipe list:** *Display a list of all public recipes ordered by newest.*
-- **General shopping list view:** *Displays the list of food that is missing for all recipes of the logged-in user*
+- **General shopping list view:** *Displays the list of food that is missing for all recipes of the logged-in user*.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>

-- N/A
+- Explore this project on [Render](https://recipe-app-livl.onrender.com/). 🔗

 <p align="right">(<a href="#readme-top">back to top</a>)</p>